 Community School Parks Initiative

-Community School Parks (CSP) Initiative is a transformative program that repurposes LAUSD schoolyards into vibrant public parks during non-school hours.
+The Community School Parks (CSP) Initiative is a transformative program that repurposes Los Angeles Unified School District (LAUSD) schoolyards into vibrant public parks during non-school hours.
 These spaces provide much-needed green areas for recreation, play, and community engagement in neighborhoods with limited access to parks.

-The CSP Program is a partnership between the Department of Recreation and Parks (RAP) and LAUSD in which elementary and middle schools are repurposed as parks/open spaces when school is not in session.
+A partnership between the City of Los Angeles Department of Recreation and Parks (RAP) and LAUSD, the CSP program currently operates 10 locations where elementary and middle schools are repurposed as open spaces when school is not in session.
 The location and availability of hundreds of these schools make this partnership essential and the primary solution to providing equitable park access and students with active and passive recreation opportunities.

-The Community School Parks Initiative is a collaborative effort between LAUSD, RAP, LA Parks Foundation, Trust for Public Land, and more.
-In 2023, Anthony Pritzker Family Foundation provided a generous gift to the Los Angeles Parks Foundation, in addition to various Los Angeles Parks Foundation Board members, to reach our goal of transforming open schoolyards into accessible recreational playgrounds during non-school hours in 2024.
+The Community School Parks Initiative is a collaborative effort between LAUSD, RAP, the Los Angeles Parks Foundation, Trust for Public Land, and more.
+In 2023, the Anthony Pritzker Family Foundation provided a generous gift to the Los Angeles Parks Foundation, in addition to contributions from several Los Angeles Parks Foundation Board members, to reach our goal of transforming open schoolyards into accessible recreational playgrounds during non-school hours in 2024.
+Together, with the approval of the JPA and continued philanthropic support, the program is positioned for significant growth and lasting impact.

 For more information on the Community School Parks initiative, you can visit: LA Parks Community School Parks.